...

 Signs You May Need Help with Oxycodone Dosage

-Sometimes, the dose stops working the same way.
+Sometimes the dose stops working as well.
 That’s when people start adjusting it on their own.
 These signs are easy to miss at first:

 • Taking more than prescribed